 If the DO forced output mode is used, the pins of the CN3 connector can be forcibly switched on/off.
 This mode is used to check the wiring.
 Check the wiring in the servo-off state when using this mode.
-Refer to the following page for information on connecting I/O signals.

-Page 27 Example I/O signal connections
+☐ Page 23 Example I/O signal connections

-- Check that a voltage exceeding 24 V DC has not been applied to the pins of the CN3 connector. - Check that the plate and DOCOM of the CN3 connector have not been shorted.
+- Check that a voltage exceeding 24 V DC has not been applied to the pins of the CN3 connector. - · Check that the plate and DOCOM of the CN3 connector have not been shorted.